Diploma of Aviation (Flight Instructor)

 - Obtain an Aviation Reference Number from the Civil Aviation Safety Authority (CASA).
-You will need to complete form 1162 and send to CASA with identification as per page 2.
+You will need to complete form 1162 and send it to CASA with identification as per page 2.
 See CASA Website for further details.

 - Once you have received your ARN, book in for a Class 1 Medical Exam with a Designated Aviation Medical Examiner (DAME).
-Visit CASA website for the contact list of CASA Designated Aviation Medical Examiners in your local country.
+Visit the CASA website for the contact list of CASA Designated Aviation Medical Examiners in your country.